 In between clinical postings Matthew returned to the clinic in Woodstock working as a chiropractor where it was first introduced to him.

-His growing reputation led to him being invited to join Williams Formula 1 team in 2013.
+His growing reputation led to him being invited to join Williams Formula 1 team.
 Matthew worked as head of human performance for Williams F1 and travelled the world developing the teams healthcare and performance.

 "Traveling the world working with cutting edge technology and F1 drivers has been excellent.
 I'm thrilled to be re-establishing a chiropractic presence in Woodstock-where it all began!".

-When not at the clinic in Woodstock or presenting health seminars in the local community, Matthew is often found trackside at sporting events where he continues to provide consultancy to a number of F1 drivers and other elite sportsmen and women.
+When not at the clinic in Woodstock or presenting health seminars in the local community, Matthew is often found trackside at sporting events where he continues to provide consultancy to a number of F1 drivers and other elite sportsmen and women and celebrities.

-Outside of clinical practice, Matthew leads an active life and enjoys a number of sports and fitness activities including rugby, climbing and running-Matthew and his (turbo) wife, Lucy recently completed the London Marathon for charity-Lucy was a little bit quicker!
+Outside of clinical practice, Matthew leads an active life and enjoys a number of sports and fitness activities including rugby, climbing running and cycling-Matthew and his (turbo) wife, Lucy recently completed the London Marathon for charity-Lucy was a little bit quicker!